NineWG/UNLV_SEL_Research_BIM2BEM/README.md

 1. Use BIM2BEM_Input_Output/Input/4StoryFactoryBuilding.ifc as the source IFC input file.
-2. Configure the two custom GPT workflows from the packages in GPTs/.
+2. Configure the two custom GPT workflows from the packages in GPTs.
 3. Run the geometry workflow to create intermediate geometry files and the initial Step 7 IDF.
 4. Run the enrichment workflow to create the enriched IDF using traceable IFC,